codidact/landing-page/README.md

 # codidact/landing-page

 The Codidact project landing page.
+It should contain a high-level overview of what the Codidact project is about, as well as references to resources such as the forums, Wiki, and chat.

 This site is live at https://codidact.org/.
 A staging environment is deployed via [GitHub Pages](https://github.com/codidact/landing-page/deployments) and can be seen at https://codidact.github.io/landing-page/.